Kakamotobi/Learned/Web Development/Design-Patterns.md

 - i.e., how objects are created.
 ### Singleton
 - **Singleton is a creational pattern that allows a class to be instantiated only once.**
-- Therefore, the `new` keyword on a Singleton should only instantiate that class only once in the whole system.
+- Therefore, the `new` keyword on a Singleton should instantiate that class only once in the whole system.
 - Singletons can be useful when just one object is needed to coordinate a particular action across the system.
   - i.e., when you need to create global objects across the application.
   - Ex: a database connection object